Battle of Wuhan: Prelude

 The Battle of Wuhan was preceded by a Japanese air strike on 18 February 1938 that was known as the "2.18 Air Battle" and ended by Chinese forces repelling the attack.
 On 24 March, the Diet of Japan passed the National Mobilization Law, which authorized unlimited war funding.
 As part of the law, the National Service Draft Ordinance also allowed the conscription of civilians.
 On 29 April, the Japanese air force launched major air strikes on Wuhan to celebrate Emperor Shōwa's birthday.
 The Chinese, with prior intelligence, were well prepared.
 The battle was known as the "4.29 Air Battle" and was one of the most intense air battles of the Second Sino-Japanese War.

 After the fall of Xuzhou in May 1938, the Japanese planned an extensive invasion of Hankou and the takeover of Wuhan, and intended to destroy the main force of the National Revolutionary Army.
 The Chinese, on the other hand, were building up their defensive efforts by massing troops in the Wuhan area.
-They also set up an defensive line in Henan to delay the Japanese forces coming from Xuzhou.
-However, the disparity in Chinese and Japanese troop strength caused that line of defense collapsed quickly.
+They also set up a defensive line in Henan to delay the Japanese forces coming from Xuzhou.
+However, the disparity in Chinese and Japanese troop strength caused that line of defense to collapse quickly.

 In an attempt to win more time for the preparation of the defense of Wuhan, the Chinese opened up the dikes of the Yellow River in Huayuankou, Zhengzhou on 9 June.
 The flood, now known as the 1938 Yellow River flood, forced the Japanese to delay their attack on Wuhan.
 However, it also caused around 500,000 to 900,000 civilian deaths by flooding many cities in northern China.